hpunetha/migrate_data_airflow/README.md

 # Airflow Example Repository

 This repository contains a setup for Apache Airflow with Docker Compose, including example DAGs and scripts for task execution.
+I have referred this [repo](https://github.com/franceoliver/airflow_example_repo) for base example and added upon it for additional migration scripts.

 ## Prerequisites